urilivshits/pageinference/README.md

 ### Content & Privacy
 - **Page Content Analysis**: Always enabled – the AI automatically reads your current page for better context
-- **Web Search**: Intentionally disabled to keep things simple and focused on the page you're viewing
+- **Web Search**: Available with GPT-4.1 model for real-time information; disabled on GPT-4.1 nano to keep it fast and focused on page content
 - **Local Storage Only**: Your data stays on your machine

 ## 🛡️ Privacy & Security